 How to get there by road

-• Please note that large parts of Barcelona are Low-Emissions Zones, where driving and parking are restricted.
-If you are coming to Barcelona by car or motorbike, consult the Barcelona City Council website to find out about them.
-These restrictions also apply to vehicles with non-Spanish number plates.
-If you come in a vehicle with a non-Spanish number plate, you must register it and check whether it needs authorisation: More information is available at the following link
+Please note that large parts of Barcelona are Low Emission Zones, where driving and parking are restricted.
+If you arrive in Barcelona by car or motorbike, check the Barcelona City Council website for details.
+These restrictions also apply to vehicles with foreign license plates, so if you are arriving in a vehicle with foreign plates, you must register it and check if authorisation is required.
+You can find more information at the following link.

-• Vehicles with French environmental labels are considered to correspond to Spanish labels: More information at DGT website the table of equivalences of environmental ratings to find out what restrictions might affect you.
+Vehicles with a French environmental sticker are considered to have the corresponding Spanish sticker.
+You can consult the DGT (Spanish Directorate General of Traffic) website for the table of equivalences between environmental stickers to find out which restrictions may apply to you.

 How to get to boat